WQDR (AM)

-WQDR (570 kHz; "Rock FM") is a classic rock AM radio station, licensed to Raleigh, North Carolina, which serves the Research Triangle region.
+WQDR (570 kHz; "Rock FM") is a classic rock radio station, licensed to Raleigh, North Carolina, which serves the Research Triangle region.
 WQDR's studios are located in Raleigh, and its transmitter is co-located at the WPTF transmitter site in Cary.

-Its programming is carried over the station's translator on 98.3 FM (W252EL) in Cary, North Carolina, as well as WQDR-FM-HD3, which in turn is relayed by translators at 93.3 FM (W227CZ) in Durham, North Carolina, 93.5 FM (W228CV) in Chapel Hill, North Carolina and 100.3 FM (W262CZ) in Raleigh, North Carolina.
+Its programming is carried over the station's translator on 98.3 FM (W252EL) in Cary, North Carolina, as well as WQDR-FM-HD3, which in turn is relayed by translators at 93.3 FM (W227CZ) in Durham, North Carolina, 93.5 FM (W228CV) in Chapel Hill, North Carolina, and 100.3 FM (W262CZ) in Raleigh, North Carolina.